Skip to main content

 findings=12How many adversarial probes produced a real, grader-confirmed vulnerability.

-coverage=54%Fraction of the planned probe corpus the swarm actually executed inside the budget.
-The authoritative threshold is 95% for --mode full runs.
+coverage=54%Fraction of the planned probe corpus the swarm actually executed inside the budget (only printed when below 100%).

 report=...Absolute path to the canonical, signed scan.json for this scan.